 BLACKBURNIAN WARBLER-BRYHER-ISLES OF SCILLY-15/10/2022

-News broke early afternoon on the 13th of October that a first-winter male Blackburnian warbler had been found at Popplestone Fields on Bryher, Isles of Scilly.
-This species has been recorded on just three previous occasions:
+News broke early in the afternoon of 13 October that a first-winter male Blackburnian Warbler had been found at Popplestone Fields on Bryher, Isles of Scilly.
+The significance was immediately obvious.
+This Nearctic warbler had been recorded on just three previous occasions in Britain and Ireland, and none had ever been properly twitchable.

 We were off!